algibson1/algibson1/README.md

 ### 🌱 I’m currently learning:
  - Java
    - I'm following some online tutorials and translating an old Ruby project of mine into Java.
 My long-term goal is to translate the back-end curriculum from Turing School of Software and Design (a Ruby on Rails program) into Java using Springboot.
-I hope it will be a great resource for others who want to learn Java!
+I hope it will be a great resource for others who want to learn Java/Springboot!
  - TypeScript & React
     - I'm building [Memory Match](https://github.com/MemoryMatch) with two front-end developers.
 I'm the only one on the team that has not worked with TS or React before, and I'm loving the challenge!